 The questions and answers provided apply to customers who took out AXA Intertours travel insurance prior to March 13, 2020.
 Other conditions may apply to more recent contracts.

-Limits apply to individual events such as return travel, additional accommodation or transportation costs, which you can find in your policy or in the General Insurance Conditions (GIC).
+Limits apply to individual events such as return travel, additional accommodation, or transportation costs, which you can find in your policy or in the General Insurance Conditions (GIC).
+Cancellations due to the coronavirus will no longer be insured for those taking out our travel insurance from March 13, 2020, unless the policyholder contracts COVID-19 and for this reason cannot depart on their trip or continue it.

 If you have already decided not to depart on vacation in the summer or fall, enquire with the organizer, hotel, airline or booking portal whether you can cancel your booking free of charge, get a refund or postpone your trip.
 A lot of them are also offering vouchers that you can use for a trip at a later date as an alternative.
 If you can no longer cancel your trip free of charge and do not want a voucher, you bear the cancellation costs at your own risk.